afshinamighi/Courses/misc/uml_uc.md

 ### Scenarios:

 In software development, a scenario is a narrative description of how a particular feature or system function will be used in real-world situations.
 It serves as a valuable tool for understanding the practical application of the software, helping to envision user interactions and system responses.
 To create effective scenarios, the first crucial step is discovering the main users or actors involved in the system.
 Identifying these key users lays the groundwork for crafting scenarios that capture their unique perspectives, needs, and interactions with the software, ensuring that the developed system aligns closely with user expectations and requirements.
 Essentially, user discovery is the initial building block for constructing meaningful and user-centric scenarios in the software development process.
+Below we will practice recongnising some scenatrios of PyGrade.

 #### Interactions